Study in Sweden

 Swedish universities have lots of freedom when it comes to implementing their teaching methods and graduate programs.
 The university system is based on research and teaching, with many universities allowed to govern themselves.

-With an economy that is driven by science and technology, Swedish universities often have a focus on these areas although there are a wide range of courses on offer; you are also able to find business schools, medical universities and engineering universities.
+With an economy that is driven by science and technology, Swedish universities often have a focus on these areas although there is a wide range of courses on offer; you are also able to find business schools, medical universities, and engineering universities.

 Popular subjects to study in Sweden